doximanman/Chatapp-Android-3/README.md

   Until a user logs out explicitly they will continue receiving notifications, even when the app is closed! (if notifications permission was given)

 ## How to launch Chatapp
-  To run Chatapp you'll need to have NodeJS installed (preferably version 18 and above), then you can run the server and/or the client:
+  To run Chatapp you'll need to have NodeJS installed (preferably version 18 and above), and MongoDB running on the default address (the MongoDB connection string can be changed in Server->config->.env.local), then you can run the server! and/or the client:
   1. save the files in a folder (unzipped)
   ### To run the server: